cydriclopez/go-static-server/README.md

 This is not the venue for any comparative analysis on the merits of Go over any other language.
 I like them all.
 I happen to have simply chosen Go (as well as Angular, and Postgresql) as key pieces for my own projects.

 I like that Go generates a stand-alone executable without the need for separate external bulky confusing libraries.
 And it compiles really fast, instantly in seconds.
-Deploying a Go executable is simply copy-and-paste.
+Deploying a Go executable is simply a one-file copy-and-paste or a quick ***scp*** file copy.
 With Go you can easily cross-compile to another CPU/OS combination.

 The Go language main website is [Go.dev](https://go.dev/).
 The [Go wiki](https://github.com/golang/go/wiki) has a page titled [Why Go](https://github.com/golang/go/wiki/whygo).
 Here is a wiki page on [Go Users](https://github.com/golang/go/wiki/GoUsers).
 Here is another that discusses [moving a code base to Go](https://github.com/golang/go/wiki/FromXToGo) from some other language.
 And here is a page on Go [success stories](https://github.com/golang/go/wiki/SuccessStories) from around the web.